Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 How to Measure Body Fat

-The quickest way to measure body fat at home, or at your gym, is with skinfold calipers.
-Calipers measure the thickness of your skin, including the underlying fat mass, to give you an idea of the amount of body fat you have.
+The quickest way to measure body fat at home or at your gym is with skinfold calipers.
+Calipers measure the thickness of your skin, including the underlying fat mass, to give you an idea of how much body fat you have.

 There are other ways to measure body fat too, but you can't do them at home.
-You have to find a fitness center or a medical center near you that provides these services.
+You must find a fitness or medical center near you that provides these services.

 Some other ways to measure body fat are:

-Keep in mind that while these methods sound really fancy, they're not that superior to using regular old skinfold calipers.
-To put it into perspective, skinfold calipers have an error rate of 3.5% to 5% [3] while DEXA scans have an error rate of about 4% [4]
+Remember that while these methods sound really fancy, they're not superior to regular old skinfold calipers.
+To put it into perspective, skinfold calipers have an error rate of 3.5% to 5% [3], while DEXA scans have an error rate of about 4% [4]

 That's why you should consider any body fat measurement as a way to observe trends in your body composition and measure overall progress instead of getting hung up on the exact number.

-If you've gotten your body fat percentage tested and it's higher than you'd like to see, or you're just not feeling like yourself lately and you want to do something about it, the next step is figuring how to lower your actual fat levels.
+Wondering how quickly you can lower your body fat percentage?
+If you've had your body fat percentage tested and it's higher than you'd like, or you've just not felt like yourself lately and want to do something about it, the next step is figuring out how to lower it.

-It is important to keep in mind that this is just one piece of information.
+It is important to remember that this is just one piece of information.
 You can use it to assess whether or not the efforts you put into fat loss are working or if something needs to change or adjust.
-But, it isn’t the only measure of progress.
+But it isn’t the only measure of progress.

 Just like the number on a scale is part of a bigger picture, your current body fat percentage is also just a number.